Real people. Real places. Real stories.

 CFO

 Hailing from one of the most iconic companies of all time - Dunder Mifflin - David Wallace has returned to the paper business as the new CFO of Story Unlikely.
 With David's expertise in running giant corporations into the ground and (mis?)managing a wide cast of unpredictable characters, it's obvious he's the perfect choice to usher Story Unlikely to pinnacle of prestige.
 Is this a joke?
 At this point, we're not quite sure ourselves, but we're going with it.
-Click on the image above to hear David's inaugural message to our editor-in-chief.
-And stay tuned, there may be more to come =)
+Click on the image above to hear David's most recent message to our editor-in-chief.

 Laura